If you're reading this post expecting some tips for your power clean, please accept our sincere apologies.

 We're talking about the shrugging that shows up when you're "OK" with something.
 The type of body language that says..."This doesn't define me as a person."
 Or..."Today was just not my day."

-Shrugging may be a powerful tool in terms of achieving a heavier Snatch, or a more efficient SDHP, but I believe it's just as powerful in terms of keeping you coming back to the box, and helping you stay on track.
+Shrugging may be a powerful tool in terms of achieving a heavier Snatch, or a more efficient SDHP, but I believe it's just as powerful in terms of keeping you committed to your CrossFit-style workout plans and helping you stay on track.

 Here's an example: